Video Graphics Array: Color palette

 Examples of VGA images in 640×480 with 16 colors and 320×200 with 256 colors (bottom).
 Dithering is used to mask color limitations.

 The VGA color system uses register-based palettes to map colors in various bit depths to its 18-bit output gamut.
 It is backward compatible with the EGA and CGA adapters, but supports extra bit depth for the palette when in these modes.

 For instance, when in EGA 16-color modes, VGA offers 16 palette registers, and in 256-color modes, it offers 256 registers.
 Each palette register contains a 3×6 bit RGB value, selecting a color from the 18-bit gamut of the DAC.

 These color registers are initialized to default values IBM expected to be most useful for each mode.
-For instance, EGA 16-color modes initialize to the default CGA 16-color palette, and the 256-color mode initializes to a palette consisting of 16 CGA colors, 16 grey shades, and then 216 colors chosen by IBM to fit expected use cases.
+For instance, EGA 16-color modes initialize to the default CGA 16-color palette, and the 256-color mode initializes to a palette consisting of 16 CGA colors, 16 gray shades, and then 216 colors chosen by IBM to fit expected use cases.

-After initialization they can be redefined at any time without altering the contents of video RAM, permitting palette cycling.
+After initialization, they can be redefined at any time without altering the contents of video RAM, permitting palette cycling.

-In the 256-color modes, the DAC is set to combine four 2-bit color values, one from each plane, into an 8-bit-value representing an index into the 256-color palette.
+In the 256-color modes, the DAC is set to combine four 2-bit color values, one from each plane, into an 8-bit value representing an index into the 256-color palette.
 The CPU interface combines the 4 planes in the same way, a feature called "chain-4", so that each pixel appears to the CPU as a packed 8-bit value representing the palette index.